 Yes!
 I can finally say I have tried making these cookies gluten-free and they will work with a 1:1 Gluten-Free Baking flour like Bob's Red Mill.

-This recipe also works well with a "chia egg" made with 1 Tbsp chia seeds and 3 Tbsp water in place of the flax egg.
+This recipe also works well with a "chia egg" made with 1 tablespoon chia seeds and 3 tablespoon water in place of the flax egg.

 I haven't tried this recipe with other substitutes but it is possible a commercial vegan egg replacement would work- if you try it let me know!
 I used Bob's Red Mill Golden flaxseed in this recipe as I love how light it is in color.